 Another factor to consider is the source of your audio.
 If you’re listening to music through your computer or phone, the built-in DACs in those devices may not be of the highest quality.
 A dedicated external DAC can provide better sound quality by reducing distortion and noise.

-Can I Connect Headphones to Digital Audio Output?
+Can I connect headphones to a Audio Output?

 Steps to Setting Up a DAC for Your Headphones